 - Vehicles and equipment used for moving raw materials, work-in-progress, finished products, and packaging throughout and within the facility are clean, well maintained, and do not transport goods outside the facility (unless cleaned and sanitized before re-entering).
 Open dock areas are accepted as being within the facility in this instance. - Internal transport vehicles (forklifts, bobcats (or similar type vehicle), pallet jacks, trolley, floor cleaners, etc.) used to transport food are in a good state of repair, clean, odor free, free of rodents and insects. - Internal transport vehicles (forklifts, bobcats (or similar type vehicle), pallet jacks, trolley, floor cleaners, etc.) used in food areas should not be gasoline or diesel powered; propane (LPG) powered vehicles are permitted although electric powered are ideal.
 Trucks and forklifts should not be left idling in enclosed spaces or during loading or unloading of products to reduce health risk and possible tainting of foods. - A sanitation program for internal transport vehicles is established to assure proper sanitation levels. - Internal transport vehicles should not be mobile "break areas" i.e. food and drink should not be stored on the vehicles. - Floor cleaners should be kept in good condition and cleaned in order to prevent cross contamination.
-Where relevant, the brushes and fixtures on the floor cleaner might need to be changed or cleaned when moving from one risk area to another. - Bobcats (or similar type vehicle) used for ice storage areas should be clean and not a cross contamination vector.
-Ideally the bobcat used for ice storage is dedicated for the area where the ice is stored.
+Where relevant, the brushes and fixtures on the floor cleaner might need to be changed or cleaned when moving from one risk area to another.

+• Bobcats (or similar type vehicle) used for ice storage areas should be clean and not a cross contamination vector.
+The bobcat used for ice storage should be dedicated for the area where the ice is stored.

-Single/isolated instance(s) of finding the issues mentioned above.
+• Single/isolated instance(s) of finding the issues mentioned above.

-Numerous instances of finding the issues mentioned above.
+• Numerous instances of finding the issues mentioned above.

-- Systematic failure to maintain the transport vehicles in a clean and sanitary condition. - Systematic use of gasoline or diesel powered vehicles in food areas. - Multiple instances of cases where the failure to maintain the transport vehicles in a sanitary condition may lead to potential product contamination.
+- Widespread failure to maintain the transport vehicles in a clean and sanitary condition. - Widespread use of gasoline or diesel-powered vehicles in food areas. - Multiple instances of failure to maintain the transport vehicles in a sanitary condition that may lead to potential product contamination. - The auditor should consider whether the issue is adulteration and should be applied to Q 5.03.04 and scored as an automatic failure.

-2.23.14: Are shipping trucks clean and in good condition?
+5.08.14: Are shipping trucks clean and in good condition?